NeoASJ/Bio-acoustics-/README.md

 - [ ] Ship complete CLI scripts for segmentation and feature extraction
 - [ ] Add a `background` / `noise` class for out-of-distribution rejection
-- [ ] Expand Mandookavani dataset with more species and recording environments
+- [ ] Expand   dataset with more species and recording environments
 - [ ] BLE wireless logging — stream classification events to a mobile app
 - [ ] Integrate `birdnetlib` embeddings as a transfer-learning backbone
 - [ ] Power profiling and deep-sleep optimisation for multi-week battery life